hgeissler/ayu-mirage-bold-italic/README.md

 # README

-+ Customized version of the 'Ayu Mirage' - theme.
++ Customized version of the 'Ayu Mirage'-Theme.
-+ Bold & Italic font have been added to the theme
++ Added bold and italic font
-+ Brighter, easy to distinguish colors
++ Brighter colors

 **Enjoy!**